 What about the pool cage?
 It isn't automatically covered.

 Virtually all insurance carriers currently providing coverage for homeowners in our area DO NOT cover pool cages or other similar screened enclosures unless it is specifically disclosed, and additional premium is being charged for it.
-Not only that, but some carriers, such as Citizens Property Insurance Corporation and Universal Property & Casualty Insurance Company, do not even offer the ability to purchase coverage for a pool cage.
+Not only that, but some carriers, such as Citizens Property Insurance Corporation, do not even offer the ability to purchase coverage for a pool cage.
 If available with your carrier, coverage for a pool cage can be expensive – and rightfully so.
 In the event of a windstorm or hurricane, the pool cage will arguably be one of the first things to suffer damage.
 If you have a pool cage and want it insured, this may be the perfect time to request a new quote since all carriers treat screened enclosures and pool cages differently - and charge premiums for them differently.
 I have seen some carriers charge as little as $80, and as much as $800 per year to add on only $10,000 in coverage for a pool cage.

 Are there solar panels installed for the pool equipment?